lcostantino/mitre-assistant/README.md

 ## *Searching For The Tactics/KillChains*
 Tactics are well, I guess a higher level object where the techniques are organized into.
+Read their website.

 * the `-t` parameters with the term `tactics`